penyland/infinity-toolkit-messaging/README.md

 2. WebFeatureModule

 The difference is that the WebFeatureModule has access to the `IEndpointRouteBuilder` which allows you to map endpoints to the application.
-To create a web feature module, you need to create a class that inherits from `WebFeatureModule` and implement the `RegisterModule` and `MapEndpoints` methods.
+To create a web feature module, you need to create a class that inherits from `WebFeatureModule` or implements `IWebFeatureModule`.

 # Mediator
 A simple mediator implementation that can be used to send messages between different parts of the application.